 All class groupings are established through a cooperative effort between the teachers and the Superintendent / Principal.
-Class lists are displayed outside the school office on the day before the start of school.
+Class lists are displayed outside the school office on the day before the start of school, as well as being posted on the school website.
 Franklin School has two teachers per grade level, therefore it is impossible to permit parental selection of teachers.
 Please do not request a particular teacher for your child or ask for a class transfer.